dotnet/corert/Documentation/using-corert/rd-xml-format.md

 Rd.xml File Format
 ==================

-ILCompiler by default lookup for types to be compiled starting from the entry point of the application.
-If application using reflection, that's not enough to make application running.
+ILCompiler discovers types to compile by starting from the application's entry point.
+This may miss types if an application uses reflection.
-To help ILCompiler found types which should be analyzed rd.xml file can be supplemented.
-This is similar format as format used by .NET Native, but much more limiting.
+An rd.xml file can be supplemented to help ILCompiler find types that should be analyzed.
+This file is similar but more limited than the rd.xml file used by .NET Native.

 Minimal Rd.xml configuration